stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 Notice that the `spec.repository` is pointing to the `demo-deploy-stash-demo` Repository of the `demo` namespace.
 Also, notice that the `spec.target.paths` and `spec.target.volumeMounts` fields have been populated with the information we had provided as annotation of the Deployment.

-**Wait for BackupSession:**
+**Wait for BackupSession to be succeded:**

 Now, wait for the next backup schedule.
-Run the following command to watch `BackupSession` crd:
+Run the following command to watch the `BackupSession` object in ns1 namespace:

 ```bash
 $ kubectl get backupsession -n ns1 -w